IJG-DR/bikesharing/README.md

 ### Challenges

-The project presents some challenges, however we are confident that these can be overcomed through focus on operational logistics.
+The project presents some challenges, however we are confident that these can be overcome through focus on operational logistics.

 #### Map Dashboard - Start and End Locations with Filters